 I also have an issue with the use of glasses.
 I have created what I thought were some wonderful masterpieces, until I put glasses on!
-Imagine my surprise when my creations end up with imperfections that I didn't see!
+Imagine my surprise, when my creations end up with imperfections, I didn't see!
 It is almost like someone has played a trick on me or something.
 That isn't what I thought that looked like!!

 My biggest Craft Wreck of all is the craft room.
 I am currently redoing it so I can actually work in there.
 This has slowed down my progress lately on adding projects to the website.
 In the long run, I hope it will help me to be more productive.

 The craft room was too big of disaster to even put a picture.
 (Too embarrassing!)
 You will have to use your imagination.
 I will try to post a picture when it is completed.
 The only problem is, without a before picture, I guess the after picture won't seem as impressive.